lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 ## Sign the document

 ### Create a hash of the document
-A unique characteristic provides the proof of the document integrity as we mention in another article in which we use a checksum, CRC-32.
-But CRC-32 checksum is not a strong one, therefore we usually use a more sophisticate method like a Secure Hash Algorithm.
+A unique characteristic, like a fingerprint, provides the proof of the document integrity as we mention in another article in which we use a checksum, CRC-32.
+But CRC-32 checksum is not a strong representative, given the limited range, and is not seen in practice.
+Typically we use more sophisticate methods such as Secure Hash Algorithms.
 Here we choose SHA-256 which will be less than the 512-bit modulus.

+The result is a set of hash values and if we concatenate them together we have a 'digest'.

 Use 'dgst -sha256' for the hash: